Larry Talbot

-Lawrence Stewart Talbot, also known as the Wolf Man, is the title character of the 1941 Universal film The Wolf Man and its sequels, created by Curt Siodmak.
-He was portrayed by Lon Chaney Jr. In the 2010 film, he is portrayed by Benicio del Toro and in the 2025 film, he is portrayed by Christopher Abbott.

-The Wolf Man was part of the Universal Monsters ensemble.
+Lawrence Stewart Talbot, also known as the Wolf Man, is the main character in the 1941 Universal film The Wolf Man and its sequels, created by Curt Siodmak.
+The Wolf Man is portrayed by Lon Chaney Jr. in the 1941 film and by Benicio del Toro in the 2010 film.
+A rebooted version of the character named Blake Lovell is portrayed by Christopher Abbott in the 2025 film.
+The Wolf Man is part of the Universal Monsters ensemble.

 Biography

 The Wolf Man (1941)

-Talbot in his werewolf form, as portrayed by Lon Chaney Jr., alongside Evelyn Ankers in The Wolf Man.

 Larry Talbot returns to his ancestral home in Llanwelly, Wales, to reconcile with his father, Sir John Talbot.
 He had left for America eighteen years earlier, when his elder brother (also named John) was made heir to the estate, but he has returned following his brother's death in a hunting accident.
 While there, Larry becomes romantically interested in a local girl named Gwen Conliffe, who runs an antique shop.
 As a pretext, he buys a silver-headed walking stick decorated with a wolf.
 Gwen tells him that it represents a werewolf (which she defines as a man who changes into a wolf "at certain times of the year").

 That night, Larry attempts to rescue Gwen's friend Jenny from what he believes to be an attack by a wolf.
 He kills the beast with his new walking stick, but is bitten in the process.
 A gypsy named Maleva later reveals to Larry that the animal which bit him was actually her son Bela in the form of a wolf.
 Bela had been a werewolf for years and now the curse of lycanthropy has been passed to Larry.

 Larry transforms into a werewolf every night, in one instance murdering a villager.
-He has no memories of his time spent in werewolf form, but gradually comes to believe Maleva's story after she uses a spell to turn him back into his human form.
+He has no memories of his time spent in werewolf form, but gradually comes to believe Maleva's story after she uses a spell to turn him back into his human form after he got caught in a bear trap.

 After a panicked attempt to leave town, he transforms into a werewolf and is bludgeoned to death by his father, who does not recognize him, with his own walking stick.
 As he dies, Maleva casts a spell which returns him to human form.
-When the hunters arrive and see Larry dead, they assumed that Larry died killing the werewolf.
+When the hunters arrive and see Larry dead, they assume that Larry died killing the werewolf.